 Q. My asthma is always harder to control in summer.
 I have a grass allergy, and smog affects me more when it’s hot.
 Do the two triggers somehow act together to increase chances of an attack?
 How can I keep control?

 Dr. Bassett: Smog contains air contaminants, such as ground-level ozone, which researchers have associated with a rise in allergy symptoms and asthma risk.
-But according to a recent study* from Germany, these pollutants may also have the power to supercharge some airborne allergens.
+But according to a study from Germany, these pollutants may also have the power to supercharge some airborne allergens.

 In summer, both grass pollen and smog levels tend to be highest, providing the potential “double whammy” effect you may be experiencing.